VineetSnegi/TalentScout-Hiring-Assistant/docs/STREAMLIT_DEPLOYMENT_GUIDE.md

 ---

-**🚀 Ready to deploy?
+**Ready to deploy?
 Your TalentScout Hiring Assistant is about to go live!**

 **Repository**: https://github.com/VineetSnegi/TalentScout-Hiring-Assistant
 **Deployment Platform**: Streamlit Cloud